Divine language

 Divine language, the language of the gods, or, in monotheism, the language of God (or angels), is the concept of a mystical or divine proto-language, which predates and supersedes human speech.

 Abrahamic traditions

 In Judaism and Christianity, it is unclear whether the language used by God to address Adam was the language of Adam, who as name-giver (Genesis 2:19) used it to name all living things, or if it was a different divine language.
-In Islam, Arabic is the language God revealed the final revelation.
+In Islam, Arabic is the language in which God revealed the final revelation.

-Some Christians see the languages written on the INRI cross (Syriac, Greek and Latin) as God's languages.
+Some Christians see the languages written on the INRI cross (Aramaic-Hebrew, Greek and Latin) as God's languages.

-Indic traditions
+Indian traditions

-In Vedic religion, "speech" Vāc, i.e. the language of liturgy, now known as Vedic Sanskrit, is considered the language of the gods.
+In Hinduism, "speech" Vāc, i.e. the language of liturgy, now known as Sanskrit, is considered the language of the gods called "Devavani" (speech (vani) of Devas).